domantasjurkus/resdiary/README.md

 # ResDiary
 Recommendations engine for ResDiary (https://www.resdiary.com/)

-# Something we need to test
-Note on whatever just happened where it reset everything and I lost the README edit.

 ###Setting up GitHub repo on VM
 We have an online GitHub repo for many reasons.